manhtai/manhtai.github.io/content/posts/sqs-simple-fair-queuing.md

 a user basis
 - One regular queue, which handles all the messages sequentially

-Fortunately, AWS SQS comes with the dead-letter queues feature that fits nicely in our use case.
+Fortunately, AWS SQS comes with the [dead-letter][1] queues feature that fits nicely in our use case.
 Let's create 2 queues, one dead-letter queue as the regular queue, and another queue as the priority queue, with a redrive policy that set max receive to 1 and dead-letter queue to the regular.